baasbank/output1/README.md

 c.
-Check the `allow HTTP traffic` and the `allow HTTP traffic` boxes
+Check the `allow HTTP traffic` and the `allow HTTPS traffic` boxes
 d.
 Click on `Management, security, disks, networking, sole tenancy` to expand it
 e.
 Copy and paste the content of the `startup_script.sh` file in this repository into the box under `Startup script`